Safeguarding & Empowering Families with Food Allergies

 Long before marriage and kids, I had the desire to help children.
 As to what extent, I didn’t know.
 I just wanted to help children, millions of them all over the world.
 On July 6, 2002, I gave birth to the most precious baby boy who had a laugh that uplifted my soul.
 I named him Tristan.
 Little did I know he would be the start of my journey.
 I grew up in a family with no food allergies and no environmental allergies.
 Our skin was smooth as silk, our appetite as normal as the next kid, and our kitchen cabinet void of any allergy medications.
 The word “allergy” was never even muttered in my house.

 I brought him to an allergist who later told me he had multiple food allergies.
 He couldn’t eat peanuts, tree nuts, eggs, soy, wheat, shellfish, beef, chicken, watermelon, apples, carrots, and string beans.
 He was severely allergic to peanuts, tree nuts, and eggs.
 I had to put my son on an elimination diet to clear his system of these allergens.
 Suddenly, I felt like I was caught in a tornado sweeping me in crazy directions filled with fear, confusion, helplessness and disbelief.
-Sleepless nights became my new normal as he would wake me up with bloody arms and sheets from all the scratching, and I found myself cleaning him up every night.

 I found an amazing woman online who wrote a book about eczema and how she had healed her body of it.
 She became instrumental in my learning.
 She was patient with me and gave me unlimited coaching whenever I needed to talk to her.
 I will be forever grateful to her for propelling me to learn more about food and its healing properties.